 Spending a day exploring the Cape Winelands on your visit to Cape Town is essential.
 The area is known for its rich history, exceptional scenery, and superb wines.
 With our Wine & History Exploration, tour Stellenbosch where you will taste wines and shop at some of the most outstanding wine estates in the Cape.
 Visit the Rustenberg Estate, where wines have been bottled for an unbroken period since 1682.
 The estate offers an intimate exclusivity and the beautiful gardens are truly a plant lover's dream.

 Read more about the Stellenbosch region and town here.

 One of our favorite restaurants in the Franschhoek Valley is Café BonBon, located on the La Petite Dauphine farm and vineyard.
 La Petite Dauphine is situated on a historical working fruit farm two kilometers from the village of Franschhoek.
 The dramatic Franschhoek Mountains form a perfect backdrop to the café setting.
-The café has been skillfully converted from a 200 year-old wine cellar.
+The café has been skillfully converted from a 200-year-old wine cellar.
 Nestled under more majestic oak trees, the terrace offers a glimpse into refined country life with ponds, vineyards, and orchards.
-Inside Café BonBon terracotta tiles, earthen walls and exposed wood rafters create a charming country feel.
-The menu features items such as their much-requested slow roasted pork belly and delicious freshly-made ravioli.
+Inside Café BonBon terracotta tiles, earthen walls, and exposed wood rafters create a charming country feel.
+The menu features items such as their much-requested slow-roasted pork belly and delicious freshly-made ravioli.
 Seasonal changes are made to the offerings with ingredients that showcase the abundant regional produce.
-The wine list with a local wines and a select few vineyards form further afield has been carefully considered.
+The wine list with local wines and a select few vineyards from further afield has been carefully considered.